louisYen/louisYen.github.io/index.md

           <span class="detail-year">2026</span>
         </div>
         <p>
-          Adapts to new domains with only 5 samples by reusing pre-trained knowledge, making the model 5× smaller while keeping or improving accuracy, and Alfa also extends to diffusion-based LMs for reasoning.
+          Adapts gaze models to new users and domains with only 5 samples by reusing pre-trained knowledge, making the model 5× smaller while keeping or improving accuracy.
+The same low-rank adaptation idea also extends to diffusion-based LMs for reasoning.
         </p>
         <div class="detail-tags">AAAI'26 · Model adaptation · Gaze estimation</div>